tini2p-project/i2p.www/i2p2www/spec/proposals/144-ecies-x25519-aead-ratchet.rst

   without bundled Delivery Status Message

+  <--------------     New Session Reply (1g)
+                      with Bob's ephemeral and static key
+                      with Bob's Destination hash
+                      with bundled reply part 1

-  <--------------     Existing Session
+  <--------------     New Session Reply (1g)
-                      with next key
+                      with Bob's ephemeral and static key
+                      with Bob's Destination hash
-                      with bundled reply
+                      with bundled reply part 2

-  After reception of this message,
+  After reception of either message,
   Alice switches to use existing session messages, and ratchets.

+  If the Existing Session message arrives first,
+  Alice ratchets on the existing inbound and outbound sessions.

+  When the New Session Reply arrives, Alice sets the existing inbound session to expire, creates a new inbound and outbound session, and sends Existing Session messages on the new outbound session.

+  Alice keeps the expiring inbound session around for a while to process Bob's Existing Session message sent to Alice's original inbound session.
+  If all expected original Existing Session message replies have been processed, Alice can expire the original inbound session immediately.

   if there are any other messages:

   Existing Session     ------------------->
-  with next key
   with bundled message

-  after reception of this message, Bob ratchets

   Existing Session     ------------------->
   with bundled streaming ack